Akul2010/rlvoice/docs/engine.rst

-.. module:: pyttsx3
+.. module:: rlvoice
-   :synopsis: The root pyttsx3 package defining the engine factory function
+   :synopsis: The root rlvoice package defining the engine factory function

-Using pyttsx3
+Using rlvoice
 ------------

-An application invokes the :func:`pyttsx3.init` factory function to get a reference to a :class:`pyttsx3.Engine` instance.
-During construction, the engine initializes a :class:`pyttsx3.driver.DriverProxy` object responsible for loading a speech engine driver implementation from the :mod:`pyttsx3.drivers` module.
+An application invokes the :func:`rlvoice.init` factory function to get a reference to a :class:`rlvoice.Engine` instance.
+During construction, the engine initializes a :class:`rlvoice.driver.DriverProxy` object responsible for loading a speech engine driver implementation from the :mod:`rlvoice.drivers` module.
 After construction, an application uses the engine object to register and unregister event callbacks; produce and stop speech; get and set speech engine properties; and start and stop event loops.

 The Engine factory
 ~~~~~~~~~~~~~~~~~~

-.. function:: init([driverName : string, debug : bool]) -> pyttsx3.Engine
+.. function:: init([driverName : string, debug : bool]) -> rlvoice.Engine

    Gets a reference to an engine instance that will use the given driver.
 If the requested driver is already in use by another engine instance, that engine is returned.
 Otherwise, a new engine is created.

-   :param driverName: Name of the :mod:`pyttsx3.drivers` module to load and use.
+   :param driverName: Name of the :mod:`rlvoice.drivers` module to load and use.
 Defaults to the best available driver for the platform, currently:

       * `sapi5` - SAPI5 on Windows
       * `nsss` - NSSpeechSynthesizer on Mac OS X